tamolinamendoza/hs-invitation-maker-lab-open-teacher-training/README.md

 How can you automate this task?
 There are the few ways we can do this...

 #### gsub
-The `gsub` method is a handy Ruby method that allows you to `globally substitute` a word or letter for another word or letter within a string.
+The `gsub` method is a handy Ruby tool that allows you to `globally substitute` a word or letter for another word or letter within a string.
 That means *every time the word or letter appears in the string, it will be substituted out.* Let's take a look at how that works.

 We have a fact about a bug assigned to a variable `wrong_fact`: